Cannabis is ubiquitous these days.

 Hemp is considered legal in most parts of the world and has become an extremely popular supplement over the last several years.

 Marijuana is illegal in most countries (with the exception of Canada and about a dozen US states).
-Most experts believe marijuana will become legal in the next couple of years as the evidence supporting its safety and various health benefits become harder to disagree with.
+Most experts believe marijuana will become legal in the next couple of years as the evidence supporting its safety and various health benefits becomes harder to disagree with.

 Subscribe To Get a Weekly Dose of Psychedelics In Your Inbox 🍄 🌵 🐍 🍃